wp-plugins/qlikview-syntax-highlighter/readme.txt

 This version provides the initial pre-release.

 == Credits ==
-Thanks to Steve Dark and Dan Barraett for great help with testing the plugin!
+Thanks go to Steve Dark and Dan Barraett for their help with testing the plugin!
+Additionally I'd like to thank Ivan Sagalaev and all the other contributors of Highlight.js which this plugin is based upon.